r1k0/kigen/README.rst

 KIGen is on purpose using simple syntax: it's a relaxing project, a drink a smoke some music and let's geek around, that's the spirit.
-I do enjoy a lot writing code, some people need to keep their mind busy ;P
+Well it's not rocket science but I do enjoy a lot writing code, it keeps the mind busy ;P

 Features
 ~~~~~~~~